 Structural Changes (i.e. Surgery)

 This can play a very big part in malabsorption issues.
-For example, if a patient has undergone Pancreatic surgery, this will most likely effect the availability of pancreatic (digestive) enzymes needed to break down food.
-Many Small Intestine NET (SI NET) patients will suffer due to the removal of sections of their ileum, an area where absorption of water-soluble vitamins and other nutrients take place.
+For example, if a patient has undergone Pancreatic surgery, this will potentially have an effect on the availability of pancreatic (digestive) enzymes needed to break down food.
+Many Small Intestine NET (SI NET) patients will suffer due to the removal of sections of their ileum, an area where absorption of water-soluble vitamins and other nutrients takes place.
 In fact, the terminal ileum is really the only place where B12 is efficiently absorbed.
 Low B12 is known to cause fatigue.
 Some patients with Gastric tumours succumb to pernicious anemia with the most common cause being the loss of stomach cells that make intrinsic factor.
 Intrinsic factor helps the body absorb vitamin B12 in the intestine.
 Although a less common tumour location, jejunum surgery could result in loss of nutrients as this section of the small intestine is active in digestive processes.
 Malabsorption issues for SI NETs are an added complication to the issues caused by a shorter bowel (e.g. faster transit time), something which is regularly assumed to be the effects of one of the NET Syndromes (particularly diarrhea and fatigue), when in actual fact, it’s a simple consequence of cancer treatment and may need a different treatment regime.